How ObamaCare Taxes Affect You: New Taxes, Hikes, Breaks, Credits, and Other Changes

 ObamaCare Taxes Moving Forward

 We hope this helps you to understand the new ObamaCare taxes and how they work.
-Many of ObamaCare’s taxes won’t be fully implemented until 2022, but are in full effect as of January 1st, 2014.
+Many of ObamaCare’s taxes won’t be fully implemented until 2022, but were in full effect as of January 1st, 2014.
 ObamaCare helps all Americans get access to high-quality, affordable healthcare as well as new benefits, rights, and protections.
-Make sure to look out for ObamaCare tax breaks, credits, subsidies, and breaks on up front costs moving forward into 2014.
+Make sure to look out for ObamaCare tax breaks, credits, subsidies, and breaks on up front costs moving forward into 2016.
 We will update our full ObamaCare tax list as we learn more .